Also known as: bodyweight row, australian row, australian rows, horizontal pull-up, supine row

 What are the benefits of inverted rows?

-How can I progress or regress the inverted row?
+How can I progress or modify inverted rows?